o7q/Scribe/README.md

 # Installation

-1. Ensure you have Python 3.9 or newer installed \
+1. Ensure you have Python 3.9 or 3.10 installed (not tested on newer versions) \
 You can check your version by typing this command:
 ```powershell
 python --version